ArshRai17/cool-anemone/content/posts/yo-bato.md

 excerpt: Now Available on all the major music streaming platforms.
 layout: post
 ---
-"Yo Bato" means "This Road," and literally, <a href="https://distrokid.com/hyperfollow/arshrai/yo-bato">Yo Bato</a> has taken me to all the unexplored roads, nooks and crannies of making music.
+"Yo Bato" means "This Road," and literally, <a href="https://distrokid.com/hyperfollow/arshrai/yo-bato" target="_blank">Yo Bato</a> has taken me to all the unexplored roads, nooks and crannies of making music.
 Exploring the theme for Yo Bato was a big step, and recording and mixing the song was a giant leap—not for mankind, but it was indeed for a professional writer like me 🤓.

 When I first sat down to write this piece, I was a bit fidgety.
 Over the years, countless artists and musicians have talked about their journey and the perils of creating their masterpiece.
 Yo Bato is far from a masterpiece, but I remember that I almost always learned something from other musicians whenever they shared their experiences.
 As a writer and music enthusiast, I wanted to share a little about my journey of making music, what I learned in the process, and the similarities I discovered between making music and writing.